stdreher/SanitaryServiceTracker/replit.md

 ## Overview

 FieldService Pro is a full-stack web application for managing field service work orders in the sanitary installation industry.
 The application provides a comprehensive dashboard for fitters to view their assigned work orders, track status, and record technical measurements on-site.
-Built with a modern React frontend and Express backend, using in-memory storage for fast development and prototyping.
+Built with a modern React frontend and Express backend, using PostgreSQL database for persistent data storage.

 ## User Preferences